hyphacoop/handbook/guides.md

     </details>
 11. Once it's safely arrived, you're all set!
 Start sending email!
 12. Don't forget to **email Infra WG** as mentioned in onboarding email. 📤🎉

-#### Using the webmail interface

-1. Visit our email server: https://link.hypha.coop/email
-2. Click on `Webmail` button.
-3. Enter your username and password:
-    - Username is your `@hypha.coop` email
-4. Once logged in you can read your emails and configure your user settings.
-5. By default your emails are forwarded to your personal email to disable that follow step 1 in `Using your existing email client`.

-#### Using your existing email client

-<sup>These docs are condensed from [Mailcow's in-depth email client configuration docs](https://mailcow.github.io/mailcow-dockerized-docs/client/#host=MailNinja.aseriesoftubez.com&email=maria%40hypha.coop&name=Maria+Sanchez&ui=mailninja.aseriesoftubez.com&port=443&outlookEAS=1&connector=60.0.2).
-(Substitute your info for that of "Maria Sanchez").</sup>

-1. By default emails to your `@hypha.coop` are forwarded to your personal email address if prefered that you want to turn off forwarding of your `@hypha.coop` email, log in to webmail (instructions above)
-    - Navigate through these menus:
-        `⚙` (top-left) > `Mail` menu item > `Forward` tab
-2. Uncheck the "Forward incoming messages", and save.
-3. Open your email client.
-4. Go to the "add email account" setting in your client.
-5. Enter your name that you prefer that will show up in your outgoing emails and email address when prompted.
-6. When prompted for username and password use your new email address e.g., `handle@hypha.coop` for username and your password for your new email.
-7. Most email clients will auto-detect server settings based on your email address.
-If your email client does not auto-detect these settings, enter:
-    - IMAP: `mailninja.aseriesoftubez.com` Port: 993 (TLS/SSL)
-    - SMTP: `mailninja.aseriesoftubez.com` Port: 465 (TLS/SSL)
-8. Once added, you should now be able to send from your new email.
-In your email client, compose an email to hyphacoop@mailinator.com with a short subject and send.
-9. Visit [the corresponding cloud inbox](https://www.mailinator.com/v3/index.jsp?zone=public&query=hyphacoop) and confirm your message has arrived, It might take a few minutes.
-10. Don’t forget to email Infra WG as mentioned in onboarding email.

 ## Expense Reimbursement